 The Top 10 Bargain Track Motorcycle Options!

 This list is geared towards to those who have already got a taste for track riding and want something to throw around their local circuit, and while we’re taking great care to include “cheap” and “reliable” we’re not going to concern ourselves with the underpowered or unlovable parts.
-While we’ll always insist that a smaller motorcycle is the best way to learn how to race properly, you might have better luck finding a larger motorcycle for a more appropriate price, so we’re just going to list our favorite track motorcycle options that are easy to find, guaranteed to be cheap, will be as reliable as sin, and will give you plenty of track thrills…so here we go.
+While we’ll always insist that a smaller motorcycle is the best way to learn how to race properly, you might have better luck finding larger budget motorcycles for a more appropriate price, so we’re just going to list our favorite track bike options that are easy to find, guaranteed to be cheap, will be as reliable as sin, and will give you plenty of track thrills…so here we go.

 #10.
 The Suzuki SV650

 Let’s start with the obvious: the first generation of Suzuki SV650 machines, specifically the the S version.
 When it first rolled onto the scene in 1999 it quickly became a track favorite all over the world, with riders appreciating the v-twin’s competent mid-range, agile handling, and sporty feel.
 The half-faired version didn’t arrive in the USA until 2000 though, but after seeing the demand for a sports-oriented SV, Suzuki finally began selling them in the USA, complete with the low handlebars, bikini fairing, high footpegs and sporty screen that track enthusiasts had been raving about in Europe and Canada.
 Thanks to its cheap price tag, it was a great track motorcycle and subsequently gave birth to a racing class in its own right.
 It was cheap then, so you can bet you can find one for even cheaper right now.
 Boasting 64.2 hp and 42.3 lb-ft of torque, the early Suzuki SV650S models are seriously worth investigating.